singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 #### 4. Install the Hexo CLI.
 Open up a new Terminal Window/Command Prompt to the site root (cd hexo-netlify-cms-demo in our example) and install the hexo client

-To install Hexo, make sure you already have npm and nodejs installed and then run the following command:
+To install Hexo, make sure you already have **npm** installed and updated and then run the following command:
 ```
 $ npm install -g hexo-cli
 ```